VasuBhakt/TriangularWave/README.md

 **Waveform generation**

-The DAC value is stepped by 5 on every Timer0 overflow — up from 0 to 255, then back down.
+The DAC value is stepped by 5 on every Timer0 overflow, from 0 to 255, then back down.
 This gives 51 points per half-cycle (255/5 = 51).
 The `cycle` bit in internal RAM tracks direction.

 **Variable frequency**